 danger - engine trouble ahead

 Your car hasn’t been running right lately.
-You take it to your trusted mechanic and he says those words that no one wants to hear: “You have a blown head gasket.”
+You take it to your trusted technician and he says those words that no one wants to hear: “You have a blown head gasket.”

 Your mind starts reeling as the dollar signs begin to pile up.
 You know it’s a labor-intensive and expensive repair but you wonder what exactly a head gasket is, what causes a head gasket to become blown and what the signs of a blown head gasket are.
 Read on for the answers to all your head gasket questions.